ingonyama-zk/developer-docs/docs/icicle/introduction.md

 cargo build --release
 ```

-This may take a couple minutes since we are compiling both the CUDA and Rust code.
+This may take a couple of minutes since we are compiling both the CUDA and Rust code.

 To run test